 Fever and infection

 Ginger can also help the body fight infection.
 It is said to increase core body temperature and promote circulation, which helps white blood cells get to the source of the infection and attack invading bacteria.
 Especially when combined with raw honey, ginger is an effective remedy for cold and flu symptoms and can even be used topically to kill bacteria and promote wound healing.

 Ginger has potent anti-inflammatory properties, which might help explain why it’s often used to soothe minor aches, pain, and cramps.

 How to Make Ginger Tea

-- Peel your fresh ginger using the edge of a spoon and slice it thinly.
-Place the ginger root, elderflower blossoms and water in a small sauce pan.
+- Wash your fresh ginger root, then peel it using the edge of a spoon and slice it thinly.
+Place the ginger root, elderflower blossoms, and water in a small saucepan.

 - For a mild tea, boil for at least 10 minutes.
 For a stronger tea, use more ginger root and let it boil for 20 minutes.

 - Remove it from the heat and strain the ginger and elderflowers.
 Let it cool for 5 minutes, then add the raw honey and enjoy!